 When it comes to the fashion industry, we've been playing the fast game for far too long now.
 You can help to reduce the waste and break the cycle by following the tips above when it comes to underwear that can no longer be used.
 Do your part for the environment by donating, recycling or reusing.
-When you get rid of your old underwear and are ready to feel good and do good, invest in a pair of hemp underwear, or save a bunch with packs!
+When you get rid of your old underwear and are ready to feel good and do good, invest in a pair of hemp bikini or hemp trunks!

 About the author: Oana is a freelance writer with a passion for all things eco-friendly, sustainable, and green.
 Not only does she write for green brands but she also runs her own personal blog, Diary of a Green Girl, where she aims to help those that are wanting to transition to a greener life.